Hemp Drying Equipment

 - Continuous – Typically used in high capacity farms or process situations.
 This type of oven would typically have a lead in load area, the actual drying chamber, and a lead out unload area.
 Conveyance would be provided by a mesh belt.
 An exhaust system would be provided to remove moisture from the chamber.

 - Rotational Drying – This is a drum style drier with an auger type screw or plates internal to the drum to provide movement through the drum from the entrance to the exit and would include a heat source internal to the drum and an exhaust system pulling air from the drum housing.

 Air flow is critical to drying hemp and cross flow (air flow from one side of the chamber to the other) or combination air flow (air flow from both sides of the chamber, return in the middle) are the desired methods for the batch processes.
-Each method has is positive and negatives and your specific application should be discussed with your hemp dryer manufacturer.
+Be sure to discuss air flow design with your hemp dryer manufacturer.

 In continuous systems the preferred method would be top down, air is supplied above the product and conveyor and goes through the product and returns up the sides of the chamber (recirculated system), this provides uniform air flow along the length of the dryer.

 Rotary dryers can have single pass heat sources (put heat into one end the chamber and push it out of the other end of the chamber) or recirculated heat sources (recirculate the heated air within the chamber).
 The disadvantage of single pass is that your natural gas or propane costs go up considerably.
 ITS recommends recirculated systems to minimize utility costs.
 A recirculated system would have an exhaust blower to remove moisture from the system.
 The rotary dryer can create a lot of dust from the continuous tumbling of the product and may require cyclone separators to remove the dust that could be exhausted from the system.